 Once the temperatures stay above freezing, or you have protection over your soils, dig a hole approximately twice the size of your seedling pot, and spaced out for mature plants (again, information will come with the plant concerning spacing).
-Start to remove the plant by gently squeezing the sides of the seedling pots and then tip it over, cradling the soils that will being to slide out.
+Start to remove the plant by gently squeezing the sides of the seedling pots and then tip it over, cradling the soils that will be to slide out.
 Once you have the entire plant removed, gently place it in the hole, and fill completely, tapping soils in to cover the roots.
 This is the same technique you will use for your own started seeds once they begin to outgrow their seedlings starter pots and have true secondary leaves.

 Occasionally seedlings will come in pots that you can plant directly into the ground.
 If this is the case, follow the directions on the pot and place them in!
 Always be sure to water your newly transplanted seedlings well in order to help settle the soils and get them the moisture they need to avoid transplant shock.
-There are also a few tricks to help avoid this as well, such as placing a little epsom salt in the holes to provide a burst of nutrients.
+There are also a few tricks to help avoid this as well, such as placing a little Epsom salt in the holes to provide a burst of nutrients.

 When the word harvest comes to mind, I automatically think autumn, but in fact, harvest takes place anywhere from 30 to 90 days with many plants producing through the entire season.
-Don’t be discouraged if you have a poor yield your first year, or you aren’t as impressed with a variety of veggie you choose early in the spring.
+Don’t be discouraged if you have a poor yield in your first year, or you aren’t as impressed with a variety of veggie you choose early in the spring.
 You’ll learn a little more each year you plant, and reap the benefits with each passing season.